 If you want to get your own Well R-4 MP7 airsoft gun, be sure to check out the "Related Links" section below.

 The Well R-4 comes in a well designed package.
 The box looks great (see photo below).

 Inside the box, you will see everything inserted tightly into the styrofoam (see photo below).
 Content includes the MP7 airsoft gun, a proprietary battery, battery charger, and a bag of BB's, and the instruction manual.

 The H&K MP7 is a very small full-automatic sub-machine gun.
 The Well R-4 electronic airsoft version is no exception.
 But with the shoulder stock and the foregrip extended (see photo below), it becomes a sturdy rifle that matches a bullpup.
-The foregrip is not removeable, just like the real MP7.
-All of the other airsoft MP7 replicas on the market have a removeable foregrip attached to bottorails.
+The foregrip is not removable, just like the real MP7.
+All of the other airsoft MP7 replicas on the market have a removable foregrip attached to a bottom rail.

 Noticed that the mode switch is ambidextrous.
 The photo below shows the safety being at the top position, semi-auto is in the middle position, and the full-auto is in the bottom position.

 The charging handle opens the shell ejection port just above the mode switch, on the right side of the gun.
 Once the shell ejection port is opened, you can see and adjust the hop-up unit.
 The shell ejection port is quite narrow.
 So I have difficulty getting my finger into it to adjust the hop-up.
 Instead, I have to use a hex wrench to make my adjustments.

 In addition to the mode switch, the trigger has another safety switch (see photo below).
 When you pull the trigger, you will automatically depress the safety switch.
 Without depressing this switch you cannot pull the trigger.
 It is not clear to me why this extra switch is necessary.